mengbinhao/tpsautomation/README.md

 ### 6 Problem

 1.  can not get return value from subprocess

+2.  can not pass global param to subprocess

-2.  can not create break point in subprocess while running main.py
+3.  can not create break point in subprocess while running main.py

-3.  can not catch real exception from  mouse click or type write use pyguiauto
+4.  can not catch real exception from  mouse click or type write use pyguiauto